MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/about-item-properties.md

 Certain properties are mandatory for some device types.
 For example, a device with an automatic document feeder (ADF) must support the ADF properties.

-> [!NOTE]
-> If you are more familiar with TWAIN than you are with WIA, it may be helpful to know that WIA properties are synonymous with TWAIN capabilities.
+If you are more familiar with TWAIN than you are with WIA, it may be helpful to know that WIA properties are synonymous with TWAIN capabilities.